 Getting a lightweight boot scooter is a popular choice as it can be picked up and placed in the boot of your car with ease.
 However, for those who want a mid-sized or heavyweight scooter to transport you may consider buying a mobility scooter with a storage mechanism such as a folding scooter or one that can be dismantled.

-A folding scooter seems like a great idea, simply fold it and store or transport it with no stress practically it demonstrates this is also, however there are some drawbacks.
+A folding scooter seems like a great idea, simply fold it and store or transport it with no stress practically it demonstrates this is also, however, there are some drawbacks.

-Folding scooters need to be able to be lifted and folded in one piece, if you don’t have the strength or stamina to do so you would need to ensure someone available who does.
+Folding scooters need to be able to be lifted and folded in one piece if you don’t have the strength or stamina to do so you would need to ensure someone available who does.
 To overcome this, you could opt for a lighter folding scooter however because of the folding mechanism they can prove to be flimsy, less secure and more uncomfortable than dismantling scooters.

 On the other hand, dismantling scooters require less strength to transport as each piece can come away separately.
 The obvious disadvantage here is this will take more time to complete as you have to then rebuild the scooter after dismantling when you want to ride it again.
-Because there are no folding parts however dismantling scooters tend to be sturdier and more secure than folding mobility scooters.
+Because there are no folding parts, however, dismantling scooters tend to be sturdier and more secure than folding mobility scooters.

 Where will you go on your scooter?

-This is arguably the most important point to consider and question to ask yourself when you buy mobility scooter.
+This is arguably the most important point to consider and question to ask yourself when you buy a mobility scooter.

 Firstly, will your scooter be used primarily indoors or out?
 Long or short journeys?